 Jelly you strain and basically, the juice of the fruit becomes firm enough to spread.

 Jam uses more of the fruit and juice.

-Marmalade uses the skin of the fruit, making a chunky, delicious treat!
+Marmalade uses the skin of the fruit (in this case fresh oranges), making a chunky, delicious treat!

-In layman terms, Jam is made from whole or cut up pieces of fruit with sugar.
+In layman’s terms, Jam is made from whole or cut up pieces of fruit with sugar.

-Jelly is made from only the fruit juice and sugar.
+Jelly is made from only fruit juice and sugar.